Skip to main content

 We worked in many fields, including infrastructure, complex and global financial domains, healthcare, and security.
 In the meantime, we've built a few startups and led multiple teams.
 It gave us a broad perspective on software development across different organizations.

 We've been building projects together for over 15 years.
-In 2016, we fell in love with the simplicity and pragmatism of Go.
-In our daily work, we're helping businesses win using Go software.
+In 2016, we fell in love with Go's simplicity and pragmatism.
+In our daily work, we help businesses win using Go software.

 When we meet in our free time, we like to cook and eat some steaks and burgers.